1.0 Introduction

 2.4.2 On Replica Nodes

-Run the following commands to create an asymmetric key on all the secondary replicas:
+Run the following commands to create an asymmetric key on all the replica nodes:

 USE master